 A part of the health and fitness industry since 1992, Susan Holewinski competed in cross country and track during college, ran the Boston Marathon, and taught step aerobics and spinning.
 In 2002 a foot injury from running led Susan to search for new modalities of exercise and therapy.
 Inspired by the healing aspects of holistic movement, Susan began practicing Pilates and earned her mat first certification within the year.
-A consummate student of anatomy and movement, Susan studies with leaders in the industry – Pilates elder Mary Bowen, founder of the Franklin Method Eric Franklin, Integral Anatomy with Gil Hedley and Anatomy Trains with Tom Myers.
+A consummate student of anatomy and movement, Susan studies with leaders in the industry – Pilates elder Mary Bowen, founder of the Franklin Method Eric Franklin, Integral Anatomy with Gil Hedley, Anatomy Trains with Tom Myers, and Rachel Segel and Amy Alpers of The Pilates Center of Boulder.
 She regularly attends educational workshops to keep up-to-date on the latest research in the fields of Pilates, yoga and functional movement.
 With her running history, she has a special interest in feet, knees and hips.
 Her passion is helping students of all ages and abilities discover and achieve their potential not only in movement, but also in life.
 Susan leads a practice fueled by the belief that movement keeps the mind sharp, the body flexible, and the spirit renewed.

 Comprehensive Pilates | 2005 | Physicalmind Institute